harness/developer-hub/docs/internal-developer-portal/plugins/delegate-proxy.md

 There are two scenarios when you need to add a Delegate Proxy when configuring an IDP plugin (including custom plugins).

 1. A Delegate Proxy is needed when you have a plugin which needs to connect to an internal system of yours which is not accessible directly from the Harness SaaS platform.
 For example, [the Kubernetes plugin](https://developer.harness.io/docs/internal-developer-portal/plugins/available-plugins/kubernetes/#delegate-proxy).
-2. A Delegate Proxy is also needed if the secrets used in the Plugin's configuration are not stored in Harness built-in secret manager, but are stored on your own infrastructure (e.g. Cloud Provider's secret manager, HashiCorp Vault, etc.)
+2. A Delegate Proxy is also needed if the secrets used in the Plugin's configuration are not stored in Harness built-in secret manager, but are stored on your own infrastructure (e.g. Cloud Provider's secret manager, Hashicorp Vault, etc.)

 ## Architecture Diagrams